 In this section, we investigate the feasibility of predicting the dynamic behavior of random systems by analyzing the arrangement of defects within them.
-Specifically, we seek to establish correlations between key thermodynamic properties (dynamic critical temperature, dynamic susceptibility peak) and quantitative indicators dependent on the number and configuration of defects.
-These properties are evaluated in relation to various defect-related geometrical quantities, all of which are computed while considering periodic boundary conditions.
-The following defect-related geometrical quantities are analyzed: \begin{itemize} \item The potential index $\phi_{\text{def}}$, defined in \eqref{totalpot}. \item The dipole moment of the defect configuration.
-To derive a definition of the dipole moment that conforms to boundary conditions, we consider all possible ($L^2$) configurations resulting from applying cyclic permutations to the rows and columns of the system.
-Subsequently, the dipole moment is defined as the maximum dipole moment among these $L^2$ defect configurations.
-In mathematical terms, for a defect configuration $\textsf{P}=\{P_1,\dots,P_{\text{def}}\}$, we account for all configurations $\mathcal{R}_i\mathcal{C}_j(\textsf{P})$ generated by applying $i$ ($j$) cyclic permutations to the rows (columns) of $\textsf{P}$.
-The dipole moment of $\textsf{P}$ is then expressed as:

-where $\epsilon_k$ and $\mathbf{OP}_k$ represent the sign and position vector of the $k$-th defect. \item The normalized area index, defined as follows.
-We consider the periodic Delaunay triangulation of the defect configuration \cite{Becker2009}.
-For each triangle in this triangulation, we compute its area $A_i$, and the sum $e_i\in\{-3,-1,+1,+3\}$ of the magnetization of the defects located at its vertices.
-The normalized area index is then defined as:

-This index varies in the range of +1 to +3, depending on the number and size of Delaunay triangles with three defects at the vertices sharing the same sign.
-Figure~\ref{fig:DelaunayTriangulation} shows the Delaunay triangulation associated to the defect configurations shown in Figure~\ref{fig:TargetPotential}. \end{itemize}
+Specifically, we seek to establish correlations between key thermodynamic properties (dynamic critical temperature, dynamic susceptibility peak) and the quantitative indicators introduced in Section~\ref{subsec:mwd}: the potential index, the defect dipole moment, and the normalized area index.
+To better illustrate the latter, Figure~\ref{fig:DelaunayTriangulation} shows the Delaunay triangulation, and the area index values associated with the defect configurations shown in Figure~\ref{fig:TargetPotential}.